How to Navigate The Venetian and Palazzo: Layout, Directions, and Tips

 Grand Canal Shoppes.
 The indoor mall runs above the casino level, with its signature canals and gondola rides.
 Here's the problem: it's designed as a meandering Italian streetscape, not a logical shopping center.
 There's no clean loop.
 Corridors branch and reconnect in ways that feel random.
 The gondola rides look like the center, but they're actually just one section.
 If you're trying to get somewhere specific, ignore the charm and follow the overhead signs—or you'll walk in circles.

 The Hotel Towers.
-The Venetian has three towers (Bella, Rialto, and Lido), while Palazzo has its own tower.
+The property has three towers: the Venetian North Tower, the Venezia Tower (also called the South Tower), and the Palazzo Tower.
 Each has separate elevator banks.
 Your room key will specify which tower and which bank to use.
 From the casino floor, Venetian tower access is on the south side; Palazzo tower access is on the north.
 The walk between them is longer than it looks—budget 5-7 minutes.

 Finding What You Need at The Venetian and Palazzo